-Charles Turner Torrey (1813-1846), white, by the time he was 4 years old, his mother, father, and baby sister had all died from tuberculosis.
+Charles Turner Torrey (1813-1846) By the time he was 4 years old, Charles Torrey's mother, father, and baby sister had all died from tuberculosis.
 He went to live with his maternal grandparents, Charles Turner IV and Hannah Jacobs, in a part of Scituate that is now Norwell.
 His maternal grandfather, once a member of the U.S. House of Representatives, remained active in local affairs, and introduced his grandson to political issues.

-Until recently, largely forgotten in history, Charles Turner Torrey, minister and reporter for many Massachusetts newspapers including those in Lowell.
+Until recently largely forgotten in history, Charles Turner Torrey was a minister and reporter for many Massachusetts newspapers including those in Lowell.
 Torrey co-founded the 1840 Liberty Party, whose sole platform was the abolition of slavery.
 In 1842, he established the first highly organized Underground Railroad route, running from Washington, DC, to Albany, NY and personally assisted nearly 400 slaves to freedom.
 He was referred to by some at that time as the "father" of the Underground Railroad.

-While assisting slaves to freedom, Torrey was charged in Baltimore, Maryland with three counts of stealing slaves.
-He initially regarded his arrest as an opportunity to challenge the constitutional legitimacy of slaveholding in general; if it was not legitimate, then freeing slaves would not be a crime.
+While assisting enslaved people escape to freedom, Torrey was charged in Baltimore, Maryland with three counts of stealing slaves.
+He initially regarded his arrest as an opportunity to challenge the constitutional legitimacy of slaveholding in general; if it was not legitimate, then freeing people who were enslaved would not be a crime.
 By September 1844, it was clear that this strategy was not going to work, so he attempted to break out of jail and almost succeeded.

 In December, Torrey was tried, convicted, and sentenced to six years in the state penitentiary.
 Prison conditions caused the return of his tuberculosis.
 Throughout New England, including Lowell, Massachusetts, people established Torrey Committees to raise money in support of Torrey's legal defense.
-Clemency requests were made by Linus Child (Agent/CEO, Boott Cotton Mills to Governor Francis Thomas of Maryland, which were denied; Torrey died in prison on May 9, 1846.
+Clemency requests were made by Linus Child to Governor Francis Thomas of Maryland, which were denied.
+Torrey died in prison on May 9, 1846.

 The Lowell Torrey Committee included: